On the combination of graph data for assessing thin-file borrowers' creditworthiness: Background and Related Work

-Other works have used a graph convolutional network-based approach for this purpose. \cite{Shumovskaia2020} present one of the first empirical works with massive graphs created from transactions between clients of a large Russian bank.
-They propose a framework to estimate links using SEAL \citep{ZhangCheng2018} and Recurrent Neural Networks, the SEAL-RNN framework.
-One of the advantages of using SEAL is that it focuses only on the link's neighborhood to be predicted, and it does not use the entire graph as in Graph Convolutional Networks.
-This allows scaling the analysis to massive graphs, 86 million nodes, and 4 billion edges.
-Despite not being a methodology for default prediction, the authors extend their research and apply it to a credit scoring problem. \cite{Sukharev2020} propose a method to predict the default from a money transfer network and the historical information of transactions.
-To work with both datasets, they propose a methodology based on Graph Convolutional Networks and Recurrent Neural Networks to handle network data and transactional data, respectively.
-As baseline models, they train a model with 7000 features; however, they achieved an increase of 0.4\% AUC when compared the proposed model with the best baseline model.
-Finally, \cite{Roa2021eswa} present a methodology for using alternative information in a credit scoring model.
-Models are estimated using data generated by an app-based marketplace; this information is precious for low-income segments and young individuals, who are often not well assessed by traditional credit scoring models.
-The authors compare a model with hand-crafted features versus models from graph convolutional networks.
-However, the approach with graph convolutional networks does not achieve better results than using hand-crafted features in terms of predictive power.
+Other works have used an approach based on a graph convolutional network (GCN) for this purpose. \citet{Shumovskaia2020} present one of the first empirical works with massive graphs created from transactions between clients of a large Russian bank.
+They propose a framework to estimate links using SEAL \citep{ZhangCheng2018} and recurrent neural networks, the SEAL-RNN framework.
+One of the advantages of using SEAL is that it focuses only on the link's neighborhood to be predicted, and it does not use the entire graph as in GCN.
+This framework permits the analysis to be scaled to massive graphs of 86 million nodes and 4 billion edges.
+Although the framework is not a methodology for default prediction, \citeauthor{Shumovskaia2020} extend the scope of their research and apply it to a credit scoring problem. \citet{Sukharev2020} propose a method to predict the default from a money transfer network and the historical information of transactions.
+To work with both datasets, they propose a methodology based on GCN and recurrent neural networks to handle network data and transactional data, respectively.
+As baseline models, they train a model with 7000 features; however, they achieve an increase of 0.4\% AUC when comparing the proposed model with the best baseline model.
+Finally, \citet{Roa2021eswa} present a methodology for using alternative information in a credit scoring model.
+Models are estimated using data generated by an app-based marketplace.
+This information is precious for low-income segments and young individuals, who are often not assessed well by traditional credit scoring models.
+The authors compare a model with hand-crafted features versus models from GCNs.
+However, GCNs do not achieve better results than do hand-crafted features in terms of predictive power.